The Shingles National Immunisation Programme

 1. Identifying eligible people

-With vaccinations, we have the tools to help prevent a number of serious infectious diseases,3 and the first stage of enabling this is to identify our eligible patients.
+With vaccinations, we have the tools to help prevent a number of serious infectious diseases,3 and the first stage of enabling this is to identify eligible patients.

 See below to learn more.